jmm/pathmodify/README.md

             +-- subsubdir/
                 +-- something.js

-`something.js`
+...and `entry.js` is the entry point to a dependency graph with a bunch of files not pictured.
+And say you don't want to store the application files you're going to browserify in `node_modules` or symlink them there because it will break programmatic application of transforms (`browserify().transform(whatever)`).
+(But, see below -- you can combine this tool with symlinking to get the best of both worlds.)

+pathmodify allows you to `require()` files like `somedir/src/model/whatever.js` from anywhere in the dependency graph without using `./` or `../` relative paths, enabing a `something.js` like this for example:

     require('app/model/whatever');

-...and `entry.js` is the entry point to a dependency graph with a bunch of files not pictured and you want to be able to `require()` `somedir/src/model/whatever.js` or `somedir/src/...` from anywhere in the dependency graph without using `./` / `../` relative paths.
-You also don't want to store the files or symlink to them under `node_modules` because it will break programmatic application of transforms (e.g. `browserify('./src/entry').transform(whatever)`).
-(But, see below -- you can combine this tool with symlinking to get the best of both worlds.)

 # Example usage
     var